Character Flaws and Strengths: Guide + Examples

 Can also be written as She said, “I know.”

-It depends on the writer’s style and the demand for use.
+It depends on the writer's style and the situation.

 Step 7: Keep Dialogue Tags Invisible